nlf/squeaky/README.md

 - `autoConnect`: immediately connect to nsqd upon creation (default: `true`)
 - `host`: the nsqd host to connect to (default: `'127.0.0.1'`)
 - `port`: the nsqd port to connect to (default: `4150`)
+- `topic`: the default topic to publish to (default: unset, which requires passing a topic to `publish()`)
 - `timeout`: message timeout in milliseconds (default: `60000`)
 - `maxConnectAttempts`: maximum number of attempts to make to (re)connect a connection (default: `5`)
 - `reconnectDelayFactor`: factor to multiply connection attempt count by for exponential backoff in milliseconds (default: `1000`)
 - `maxReconnectDelay`: maximum delay between reconnection attempts in milliseconds (default: `120000`)

+You may also specify options as a URI, for example: `nsq://127.0.0.1:4150/mytopic?timeout=1000`

 When creating the publisher, a connection is automatically created to the given `host` and `port`.